abinit/abinit/doc/tutorial/spin.md

 With SOC do not use time reversal symmetry ([[kptopt]] = 4), however as the symmetries in the presence of SOC it is not (yet fully) implemented please remove all symmetries when running non-collinear magnetism with SOC (i.e. [[kptopt]]=3 and [[nsym]]=1).
+The non-collinear magnetism + SOC cases can be much more difficult to converge (SCF) and might require to strongly reduce the [[diemix]] and mostly the [[diemixmag]] mixing flags; you might have to increase [[nline]] and play with negative values of [[nnsclo]].
+DFT+U correction is also necessary in most of the magnetic calculations if you use regular LDA and GGA functionals (i.e. not hybrid fucntionals).

 * * *